google/ads-privacy/proposals/protected-audience-video/README.md

 In the coming weeks we will prototype an implementation of this proposal as part of the IMA SDK for Web and gather test-cases from the industry to better understand its limitations.

 After an iframe based approach has been launched, we will consolidate our learnings into a requirements doc for Fenced Frames support for video.

+### Example of a location

+In the context of Protected Audience API for Instream Video, "Ton Whale" can be used as an example of a location.
+For instance, if an exchange provides the location as "Ton Whale," the latitude/longitude fields can be populated with the reference latitude/longitude for that location.
+The accuracy field can be populated with the approximate confidence radius for the provided location.
+This ensures that the geolocation signal is consistent and privacy-protected across exchanges.